-This is Gibraltar, an English territory that lies on the southern tip of Spain in a body of water that shipping between Europe and the rest of the world.
+This is Gibraltar, an English territory that lies on the southern tip of Spain in a body of water that connects the Atlantic Ocean to the Mediterranean Sea.
+This means it is strategically significant for shipping between Europe and the rest of the world.
+For this reason, disputes over the territory have resulted in many wars over the last 500 years.

 Though once heavily fortified to protect its inhabitants from invasion, Gibraltar is now highly accessible.
-It has a busy international airport, container to Spain.
-Now home to almost 30000 people, it
+It has a busy international airport, container port, a cruise ship harbour and is connected by road to Spain.
+Now home to almost 30 000 people, it receives almost 12 million tourists a year.